Sisu-class motor torpedo boat

-The Sisu-class motor torpedo boats (Guts) was a series of two Italian MAS type motor torpedo boats of the Finnish Navy.
-The vessels were constructed in 1916 by the Orlando shipyard in Livorno, Italy.
-Sisu and Hurja were purchased by the Finns in 1920, and saw service in World War II.
-When dashing forward at full speed, the vessels sprayed water high in the air, earning the nickname "the fountains" from Finnish sailors.
+MAS 220 and MAS 221 were acquired by the Finnish Government in 1920, and were commissioned in the Finnish Navy as MTV 1 and MTV 2 in 1922 but later renamed to Sisu and Hurja.
+They saw service in World War II.
+When dashing forward at full speed, the vessels sprayed water high in the air, earning the nickname "fountains" from Finnish sailors.